A New Study Reveals the Top 4 Reasons for Divorce in the U.S.

 Decades ago, the only way to get divorced in Florida was to show that there was a very specific reason for ending a marriage, which often required assistance from a skilled divorce attorney in Orlando.

 A married individual had to prove that their spouse behaved in a way that led to the destruction of the marriage.
-For instance, a wife had to present evidence that her husband cheated on her to prove grounds for divorce or prove that his significant porn addiction was causing intimacy issues in their marriage.
+For instance, a wife had to present evidence that her husband cheated on her to prove grounds for divorce over porn by proving that his significant porn addiction was causing intimacy issues in their marriage.

 This was the traditional method of getting divorced in Florida before the Sunshine State became the second state to enact no-fault divorce laws in 1971 (California was the first state to do so).